How to View Data Analysis Through the Lens of Process Mining

-As market leaders in Process Mining, the Minit team believes processes are the very pulse of an organization.
+As one of the market leaders in Process Mining, the Minit team believes processes are the very pulse of an organization.
 The bread and butter.
 The essential core.
 But take a step back and think about a key component that those processes are built upon.

 - People?
 Yes, the people behind processes are important.

 - Mission?
 Yes, a mission statement can establish operational excellence as a mantra.

 - Systems?
 Yep, the systems upon which processes run are pretty important as well.

 But we’re talking about something so intrinsic to the process itself, it’s almost inseparable.
 We’re talking about data.

 Data is the sugar to Process Mining ice cream.

 Data is a fundamental component of processes and the foundation upon which Process Mining is based.
 Data analysis is what you do to the data to make it tell a story.
 It’s the shakedown that makes data reveal its secrets.

 However, data analysis through the lens of Process Mining takes on a few specific elements that might otherwise be inconsequential to other types of analytics.
 Let’s take a look at how Process Mining views data analysis.